mysociety/fixmystreet/training/admins.md

 ##  How to log in

 You can log into the FixMyStreet admin using the username and password provided.

-If we're hosting your site for you, and you haven't paid for a SSL certificate, then the URL of the admin may be on a different (secure) domain than your site.
-We'll tell you the URL (as well as your username and password) if this is the case.

 ###  Using HTAuth